aaslihanyildirim/GenYOLO-Leaf/README.md

 # GenYOLO-Leaf: A Data-Centric and Open Source Framework for Generalizable Leaf Instance Segmentation Across Diverse Datasets
 This repo contains the code of the paper GenYOLO-Leaf: A Data-Centric and Open Source Framework for Generalizable Leaf Instance Segmentation Across Diverse Datasets, by A. Yıldırım and R.Terzi.
 Link of the paper.
 # Abstract
+Maintaining plant health is a fundamental concern in many fields, particularly for applications such as disease diagnosis, growth monitoring, and phenotype analysis.
+Despite its importance, existing instance segmentation datasets often suffer from limited diversity in plant species and labeling, resulting in models with restricted generalization ability.
+To address these challenges, this study presents **GenYOLO-Leaf**—a data-centric, open-source framework developed for instance-level leaf segmentation with enhanced generalizability.
+Leveraging diverse datasets enriched with detailed annotations, GenYOLO-Leaf supports transfer learning and robust segmentation across tasks.
+The framework was evaluated in a zero-shot setting on eight datasets—four for instance and four for semantic segmentation—achieving mAP scores between 63% and 83% and Mean IoU scores ranging from 86% to 99%.
+The framework is freely accessible to the research community.

 # Examples of Train Datasets
 ![Train Images and labels](train_sets.jpg)
 # Initial Benchmarks